NVIDIA/nim-deploy/cloud-service-providers/aws/sagemaker/README.md

 - AWS account with appropriate permissions
 - For AWS Marketplace deployment: Subscription to the desired model in AWS Marketplace
-- For NGC deployment: NVIDIA AI Enterprise license and NGC API key
+- For Direct NGC deployment: NVIDIA AI Enterprise license and NGC API key
 - Docker installed (for building custom images)
 - AWS CLI configured (for CLI and shell deployments)